artspb/blog/content/posts/working-with-tinygo-in-goland.md

 brew install avrdude
 ```

 2. Open GoLand and start creating a new project.
+It's better to locate it outside of your regular `GOPATH` to avoid unnecessary dependencies.

 ![New Project](/images/working-with-tinygo-in-goland/new-project.png)

+Please note that _Index entire GOPATH_ from the previous picture should be unchecked for now; otherwise, GoLand might perform some unnecessary indexing.
+We'll get back to this setting later.

-At the moment of writing, that latest version of TinyGo (0.12.0) doesn't work with the latest version of Go (1.14).
+At the moment of writing, the latest version of TinyGo (0.12.0) doesn't support the latest version of Go (1.14).
 Thus let's use Go 1.13.8.
-Click on the plus button and choose _Download..._
+Click on the plus button and choose _Download..._ if you don't yet have it installed.

 ![Download Go SDK](/images/working-with-tinygo-in-goland/download-go-sdk.png)

-Please note that _Index entire GOPATH_ from the previous picture should be unchecked for now; otherwise, GoLand will perform some unnecessary indexing.
-We'll get back to this setting later.

 3. Now open _Preferences | Go | GOPATH_ and point _Project GOPATH_ to the TinyGo installation.
 On macOS, it's located under `/usr/local/Cellar/tinygo/0.12.0`.
 You might need the help of [Command+Shift+Period](https://osxdaily.com/2011/03/01/show-hidden-files-in-mac-os-x-dialog-boxes-with-commandshiftperiod/) to find this path using the native file chooser.
+Additionally, add the project directory to the list.
+It allows using packages in your project.

 ![GOPATH](/images/working-with-tinygo-in-goland/gopath.png)

 Also, this is a good time to check _Index entire GOPATH_ back; otherwise, GoLand won't find TinyGo SDK files.

 4. Let's get back to the IDE for a second by pressing _OK_.
-GoLand will start building indices.
+GoLand starts building indices.
 While it shouldn't take long as now `GOPATH` consists only of a few files, there's no need to wait for it to finish.
 Open _View | Tool Windows | Terminal_.
 Run `tinygo info -target arduino` there.
 Don't forget to replace `arduino` with a target that's suitable for you.

 ![Terminal](/images/working-with-tinygo-in-goland/terminal.png)